The Office of the Children’s Lawyer (OCL) is an independent office that operates in the Department of Justice and Public Safety.

 A Children’s Lawyer may decide to act as a legal representative or litigation guardian for individual Island children in parenting time and decision-making responsibility cases.

-The goal of the Office of the Children's Lawyer is to protect and advocate for the best interests of children whose parents have separated or divorced and are engaged in custody and access conflict.
+The goal of the OCL is to protect and advocate for the best interests of children whose parents have separated or divorced and are engaged in high-conflict and complex disputes regarding parenting arrangements.

 How does the Office of the Children's Lawyer become involved?

 Under the Judicature Act, anyone may make a referral to the OCL and ask them to consider conducting an inquiry.
 The OCL can receive referrals in parenting time and decision-making responsibility matters in one of the four following ways: